Describe your ideal athlete.

 Describe the tradition of your program.
 What are some core values of your program?

 Being part of Dickinson men’s soccer program means you expect to be in your conference playoffs competing for a conference championship—you expect to be in the NCAA national tournament competing for the opportunity to lift a national championship trophy.
-As head coach, I took over this program in 2004, and we have been in the NCAA national tournament in 2007, 2008 and 2011-14.
+As head coach, I took over this program in 2004, and we have been in the NCAA Division III tournament seven times; in 2007, 2008, 2011-14, and 2017.
 Tradition for us means you are willing to do the work to be part of a nationally recognized program, and it starts with embracing the crest we wear.
 We honor discipline, commitment, motivation and sacrifice each day.
 These words make up the crest that we wear on our practice uniform and other gear, and they create the foundation of the growing the Dickinson men’s soccer legacy.

 Offer details on facilities your program uses regularly and benefits from.